lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 In this section, we will use the nullos crud generators to create the **crud files**.

-Crud files are the files responsible for displaying the lists and forms in nullos.
+Crud files are basically the files responsible for displaying the lists and forms in nullos.

 - Open the [http://nullos-admin](http://nullos-admin) url in your browser (back to the login screen)